touchX/toolkit/README.md

 ### Compiled/Hosted Version

-For rapid prototyping and static sites you can include our latest compiled CSS in the `<head>` of your page.
+For rapid prototyping and static sites, you can include our latest compiled CSS in the `<head>` of your page.

 ```